 In order to advance to Proposed Recommendation, each specification is expected to have at least two independent implementations of each feature defined in the specification.

 Each specification should contain a section detailing any known security and privacy implications, and suggested mitigation strategies for implementers, web authors, and end users.
 The group should not publish a specification if acceptable mitigation strategies cannot be found.

 There should be testing plans for each specification, starting from the earliest drafts.

 To promote interoperability, all changes made to specifications after implementations emerge should have tests.

 For all specifications, this Working Group will seek horizontal review for accessibility, internationalization, performance, privacy, and security with the relevant Working and Interest Groups, and with the TAG.
 Invitation for review must be issued during each major standards-track document transition, including FPWD.
 The Working Group is encouraged to engage collaboratively with the horizontal review groups throughout development of each specification.
 The Working Group is advised to seek a review at least 3 months before first entering CR and is encouraged to proactively notify the horizontal review groups when major changes occur in a specification following a review.

 Additional technical coordination with the following Groups will be made, per the W3C Process Document:

 - HTML Working Group

-- The HTML Working Group publishes the W3C Recommendation of the WebSockets API which may play a role in fallback scenarios when a WebTransport connection cannot be established.
+- The HTML Working Group works together with the WHATWG to produce the W3C Recommendation of HTML.
+The HTML specification defines the WebSockets API which may play a role in fallback scenarios when a WebTransport connection cannot be established.

 - Web Real-Time Communications Working Group